Jiashu-ht/Jialox/README.md

 **Added** a parser to parse the token sequence passed by the scanner.

 **Added** ast_printer to print the parsed expression.
 And the file 'ast_printer.rs' will be used for a period of time.

+- release/0.3.0

+This version completes the content of [Section 7 Evaluating Expressions](http://www.craftinginterpreters.com/evaluating-expressions.html)

+**Added** a interpreter to evalutate expressions.